ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

  3. “a cat sat and sat”
  4. “a cat killed a dog”

-We’d like to do some sort of calculations.
-One thing we can do is transform the sentences to a “bag of words” representation, which just means we’re keeping track of what words there are but not what order they’re in.
+One thing we can do is transform to a “bag of words” representation, which just means we’re keeping track of what words there are but not what order they’re in.
 We could use binary values to represent whether a word appears or not:

 ```text
       a    cat    and    dog    sat   killed